Skip to main content

 If you aren’t familiar with it, Wasp is a Rails-like framework for React, Node.js, and Prisma.
 It’s a fast and easy way to develop and deploy your full-stack web apps.
 For our tutorial, Wasp is a perfect candidate, since it doesn’t support Windows development natively, but only through WSL as it requires a Unix environment.

 Let’s get started with installing Node.js first.
-At the moment, Wasp requires users to use the Node v18 (version requirement will be relaxed very soon), so we want to start with both Node.js and NVM installation.
+NVM is the best tool for versioning Node.js, so we want to start with both Node.js and NVM installation.

 But first things first, let’s start with Node.js.
 In WSL, run: